syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Overview.md

 ---
 layout: post
-title: Overview | Windows Forms | Syncfusion
+title: Overview | WindowsForms | Syncfusion
 description: overview
-platform: windowsforms
+platform: WindowsForms
 control: RibbonControlAdv
 documentation: ug
 ---

 # Overview

 Ribbon illustrates the implementation of Office UI with Ribbon items and Backstage.
 Also RibbonForm has been implemented for giving a themed Office UI look and feel for the traditional window.
-Functionality of keyboard navigation, Tooltips and Keytips are provided for access to items present in the ribbon.
+Functionality of keyboard navigation, Tooltips and Key tips are provided for access to items present in the ribbon.

 ## Components of RibbonControlAdv